DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 The target/simpleloanvalidationsparkrunner-1.0-SNAPSHOT-withodmrt.jar contains required classes to submit a Spark job.

-The SimpleLoanValidationSparkRunnerGenCSV application generates in memory the requests, applies the loan validation decision logic, and computes metrics plus KPIs.
+The LoanValidationSparkRunner application can read or generate in memory the requests, then applies the loan validation decision logic, and computes metrics and finally KPIs.

-Below is the submit command as tested with the IBM Cloud Spark service.
+Below is the submit command as tested with the IBM Cloud Spark service with a random generation of the requests.
 ```console
 ./spark-submit.sh \
 --vcap ./vcap-odm123.json \